pawap90/blog-articles/20210128-content-scripts/20210128-content-scripts.md

 }
 ```

+So, once the `bark` command is executed, we will send a *message* indicating the currently active tab's title.
+Now our content script needs to listen to that message and display the notification.

 > **About Messages**: Content scripts don't run in the context of the extension but in the context of the web page.
 They need a way to communicating with the extension.
-That can be done via messages.
+We can do that using *messages*.
-> - To send a message **to** a content script, use `chrome.tabs.sendMessage`  and specify the TabId.
+> - To send a message **to** a content script, use `chrome.tabs.sendMessage`  and specify the `TabId`.
 The message will be sent to the content script running in that tab.
 > - To send a message **from** a content script, use `chrome.runtime.sendMessage`.
-To receive the message.

-So, once the `bark` command is executed, we will send a *message* indicating the title of the currently active tab's title.
-Now our Content Script needs to listen to that message and display the notification.

-## 2. Register the Content Script
+## 2. Register the content script
-To create a Content Script, the first thing we need to do is (yes, you guessed it!) add it to the `manifest.json` file:
+To create a content script, the first thing we need to do is (yes, you guessed it!) add it to the `manifest.json` file:

 ```json
 {